Dr. McGuire is president of the Dental Wellness Institute, founder of the International Association of Mercury Free Dentists (IAMFD) (source)

 Mercury can also interfere with the base groups out of which our DNA is formed, with cellular membrane transport systems, and even with the placenta through its “grabbing” effects on sulfhydryls.

-Mercury disrupts absorption and distribution of many key nutrients including calcium, zinc, trace minerals selenium and rubidium, plus Vitamin A and Vitamin C. Disruption of these pathways can cause severe psychiatric symptoms as well as debilitation of the immune response.
+Mercury disrupts the absorption and distribution of many key nutrients including calcium, zinc, trace minerals selenium, and rubidium, plus Vitamin A and Vitamin C. Disruption of these pathways can cause severe psychiatric symptoms as well as debilitation of the immune response.

 Mercury is the most poisonous, non-radioactive, naturally occurring substance on our planet.
 There is no safe level of mercury because even one atom of it in your body is doing some harm to it.

 There is no debate about the toxicity of mercury and every knowledgeable scientist and health professional understands how poisonous mercury is.
 Yet even today the American Dental Association (ADA) and pro-amalgam dentists who support its insane, logic-defying position, continue to say that the mercury released from these fillings is not a health hazard.

 The World Health Organization (WHO) has stated that there is no safe level of mercury.
 That means that no amount of mercury is safe, not even one atom.
 Even if enough mercury hasn’t accumulated to manifest a symptom directly or indirectly related to chronic mercury poisoning, it doesn’t mean you are not being poisoned by it.
 The straw that broke the proverbial camel’s back wasn’t the last straw, it was the sum total of the weight of all of the straws.